irstacks/zamboni/README.md

 If you use a url instead of html you need to change the `data` method in there too.

 ### What's next?
-- Put the parsed data somewhere better than in json files. __Mongo__ might be an obvious choice since out is already in JSON.
+- [ ] Put the parsed data somewhere better than in json files. __Mongo__ might be an obvious choice since out is already in JSON.
 Or __Postres__ cuz relational seems to fit the model.

-- Handle errors better so to not stop the flow, ie. `Segmentation fault: 11`.
+- [ ] Handle errors better so to not stop the flow, ie. `Segmentation fault: 11`.

+- [ ] Refactor/rebuild app.js w/r/t to knowing now where the games are w/r/t to urls, incrementing more elegantly, perhaps promisifying the callbackery

 ## Sketching the Relational Schema

-- teams
-- players
-- games
-- events

 ```json
 Team: